Buly1601/MindYourTasks/README.md

 ```console
 docker-compose up --build
 ```
-the file responsible of this commando is the docker-compose.yml file, so if you want to learn more about what is happening we totally recommend to read this file and the [Compose file documentation](https://docs.docker.com/compose/compose-file/)
+the file responsible for this commando is the docker-compose.yml file, so if you want to learn more about what is happening we recommend reading this file and the [Compose file documentation](https://docs.docker.com/compose/compose-file/)
-Now you just have to go to your webserver and search for **localhost** or the ip addres **127.0.0.1**
+Now you just have to go to your webserver and search for **localhost** or the IP address **127.0.0.1**
 ### Using flask
 To use flask you just need to run the next commands
 ```console